strata-org/Strata-Generators/docs/ops-consistent-polymorphic-gap.md

 So `unify_ground_instance` is not a slice of the (incomplete) full inference;
 it carves out the fragment — ground instances, no live metavariables — where completeness *does* hold and is provable.
-It succeeds exactly by excluding the class of inputs (free / unsolved type variables) that makes both issue 06's `resolve` and the polymorphic `OpsConsistent` path (the wrong-direction unification at the top of this doc) misbehave.
-In the `OpsConsistent` proof we get to *impose* that groundness ourselves (the `freeVars … == []` guard on the annotation), which is why the gap is closable here, whereas in the general `resolve` setting of issue 06 it surfaces as a genuine bug.
+It succeeds exactly by excluding the class of inputs (free / unsolved type variables) that makes both the quantifier-body bug's `resolve` and the polymorphic `OpsConsistent` path (the wrong-direction unification at the top of this doc) misbehave.
+In the `OpsConsistent` proof we get to *impose* that groundness ourselves (the `freeVars … == []` guard on the annotation), which is why the gap is closable here, whereas in the general `resolve` setting it surfaces as a genuine bug.

 ## Alternative generator fixes (not taken)